 2.2 The regulatory framework applying to depot access was established by the Act.
-It is complemented by domestic regulations, which implement EU legislation, including the 2016 Regulations.
+It is complemented by the 2016 Regulations.
 Further information on this, and on ORR, is available in Annex C of the document, Starting Mainline Rail Operations.